 "One of the points worth making is the strange disconnect that persists about quality.
 It’s not just unpleasant to be working in the wind and the rain, it’s also a factor for consistently producing good workmanship.
 We simply can’t expect to be achieving the same quality on a building site with wet, messy materials and difficult conditions as we would expect to achieve in the dry, safe, controlled conditions of a factory.
 However, the perception of low quality persists from the products we used in our prefab buildings post war, not just in the pre-fab low rise estates, but in the panellised concrete structures we continued to build well into the 60s.

-I would say this is where CLT intersecting with increasing levels of off-site comes to the fore.
+I would say that this is where utilising increasing levels of off-site comes to the fore.
 It’s not just the process that needs to change, it’s the materials too.
 Previously pre-fab buildings have been made from lots of little components, screwed and glued together than loaded onto a lorry.
 Each time we fix two things together, we have an opportunity for error, poor quality or future splits and cracks which let water in and heat out.

 This, of course, leads to a digital-led, ‘indoor’ future within the industry which is more attractive to a workforce which expects, in much greater numbers, to graduate from university and work within a highly-skilled sector.
 In our next post, we look at the skills shortage in the industry and how the rise of digital-based precision engineering can lead to a sea change in how the construction experts of the future can expect to deliver the housing that Britain needs.